MIT-Emerging-Talent/ET6-foundations-group-05/collaboration/retrospective.md

 for success.
 - **Adaptability Matters:** Being flexible and finding solutions to unexpected challenges ensured progress.

+- **Leverage Confidence and Teamwork:** Unwavering determination, belief in oneself, and strong team support enable the achievement of goals, even with limited time and significant responsibilities.

 - **Collaboration Wins:** Effective teamwork, even with fewer active members, leads to great outcomes.
 - **Leverage Tools:** Tools like `act` improved efficiency and problem-solving.